TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/bytearray.rst

 .. c:function:: PyObject* PyByteArray_FromStringAndSize(const char *string, Py_ssize_t len)

-   Create a new bytearray object from *string* and its length, *len*.
+   Create a new bytearray object kutoka *string* and its length, *len*.
 On failure, *NULL* is returned.